Don’t Slack on Your Diabetic Foot Care

 Don't Slack on Your Diabetic Foot Care

-Diabetic Foot Care: Why You Need to Start Now
+Diabetic Foot Care: Start Now Before It’s Too Late

-With enough time, you could develop a diabetic ulcer and even gangrene, and these are the first steps toward potentially having your foot or leg amputated.
+With enough time, a diabetic ulcer and even gangrene can lead to potentially having your foot or leg amputated if you do not address it.

 However, there’s good news.
 If you start building healthy habits now, you can reduce your chance of suffering complications in the future.
 Even if you’re already experiencing symptoms, a comprehensive diabetic foot care plan can lessen your symptoms in the short and long term.